micaeltchapmi/CS230_Email_Classification/README.md

 # CS432_Project
-Final project for CS432 Computer Vision for Education and Social Science Research
+Final project for CS 230 Deep Learning
 Authors:

-## Authors: Micael Tchapmi
+## Authors: Micael Tchapmi and Brian Langat

 ## A. Running the code